Positive curvature and discrete abelian symmetry: Proof of Theorem

 Our goal in this section is to prove Theorem \ref{thm:n}.
 The starting point is the following result due to Fang and Grove (see \cite{FG}): \begin{theorem}\cite{FG} If a closed, positively curved manifold $M^n$ admits an isometric $\Z_2$-action with fixed-point set of codimension one, then $M$ is diffeomorphic to $S^n$ or $\RP^n$.

-Moreover, if the $\Z_2$-action extends to an isometric action by a group $W$ generated by involutions each with this property, then there is a linear $W$-action on $S^n$ or $\RP^n$ such that the diffeomorphism may be chosen to be equivariant. \end{theorem}
+Moreover, if the $\Z_2$-action extends to an isometric action by a group $W$ generated by involutions each with this property, then there is a linear $W$-action on $S^n$ or $\RP^n$ such that the diffeomorphism may be chosen to be equivariant to a linear $\Z_2$-action. \end{theorem}

 To prove Theorem \ref{thm:n}, it suffices to prove that a $\Z_2^r$-action on $M^n$ having a fixed point has the property that the $\Z_2^r$ is generated by elements whose fixed-point set is of codimension one.
 This is straightforward, but we include the proof for the sake of completeness.